lmu-cmsi3520-fall2022/assignments/netflix-prize-graph-example/README.md

 That’s all we know about a :Viewer node, with its single `viewerId` property which also serves as its node identifier.

 ### :RATED Edges
 Once the nodes are loaded, we’ll need to connect them.
-The ratings (_combined_data_) files provide this information, and for compatibility with _neo4j-admin import_ we will recruit an old friend: the [_preprocess_ratings.py_](./preprocess_ratings.py) program from way back in our file assignment (well, maybe not _that_ way back, but it sure feels like it, doesn’t it?).
+The ratings (_combined_data_) files provide this information, and for compatibility with _neo4j-admin database import full_ we will recruit an old friend: the [_preprocess_ratings.py_](./preprocess_ratings.py) program from way back in our file assignment (well, maybe not _that_ way back, but it sure feels like it, doesn’t it?).
 It turns out that this program does exactly what we want for creating :RATED relationship edges—it combs through the _combined_data_ files and creates a new file, _ratings.csv_, with movie IDs prepended to every rating.
 That way, each line of the new file has the movie that was rated, the viewer who gave the rating, and of course the actual rating value plus date:

     python3 preprocess_ratings.py